Soccer Shootout Rules

-One of the most dramatic moments in many sports, especially soccer, is the shootout.
+One of the most dramatic moments in many sports, especially soccer, is the penalty shootout.
 The shootout is used to determine the winner of the games that cannot end in a tie.
-Used as a last resort tie breaker, the shootout intensifies the game for the players and the crowd.
+Used as a last resort tie breaker, penalty shootouts intensify the game for the players and the crowd.

-In this article, we're going to cover the basics of the shootout, when it takes place and the concepts:
+In this article, we're going to cover the basics of the shootout, when it takes place, and how a winner is decided.

-The Shootout, also commonly referred to as Penalties or Penalty Shootout, is the tie-breaker used by several competitions to determine the winner of a match that cannot end in a tie.
+The shootout, also commonly referred to as penalties or penalty shootout, is the tie-breaker used by several competitions to determine the winner of a soccer match that cannot end in a tie.
 Normally, regular season games are permitted to end in a tie.
 However, championship games or elimination tournament games will require a shootout if the score is tied after regulation and extra time, as one team needs to move on or be crowned the champion.

 Here are all the terms we covered that are related to the soccer shootouts.